masternodeh/0-docs/docs/whatiszeroexchange.md

 ## What is the Zero Exchange

 The Zero Exchange is at its core a multi and cross chain decentralized exchange.
-Its ethos are to fully embrace the decentralized aspects of crypto and to grow a thriving and engaged community, backed by a dedicated project team identifying the opportunities (features, technical, partnerships, etc) to build as a 1st mover a model for the future of crypto trading on multiple chains in a one stop shop, except that the future is now.
+Its ethos is to fully embrace the decentralized aspects of crypto and to grow a thriving and engaged community, backed by a dedicated project team identifying the opportunities (features, technical, partnerships, etc) to build as a 1st mover a model for the future of crypto trading on multiple chains in a one stop shop, except that the future is now.

 ## Official statement from the white paper